-Delivering the priorities of the Political Guidelines will require a reform of the way the Commission has operated up until now.
+Delivering the priorities of the Political Guidelines required a reform of the way the Commission had operated in the past.
+This is why I introduced a number of important reforms in the working methods of the Commission when I took office in 2014.
 Reform means change.
-I want us all to show that we are open to change and ready to adapt to it.
+I want all Commissioners to show that we are open to change and ready to adapt to it.